Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Conclusion

 \section{Conclusion}

-This paper considered the effects of dephasing and static disorder on an artificial model of the LH1-RC photosynthetic system using a Lindblad master equation approach.
-The understanding of the effects of dephasing and disorder on transfer efficiencies in artificial photosynthetic light-harvesting systems is crucial for the design of highly-efficient scalable solar energy devices.
-Dephasing studies can be utilized to improve excitation transfer via ENAQT, which is counteracted by disorder.
+This paper considered the effects of dephasing and static disorder on a cavity-QED ring-acceptor system using a Lindblad master equation approach.
+The understanding of the effects of dephasing and disorder on transfer efficiencies in artificial quantum optical ring-acceptor systems is crucial for the design of highly-efficient scalable solar energy devices.

+The central physical result of this paper is that near-unity transfer efficiency can arise from this photon-mediated hybridization mechanism.
+When the photon and acceptor are tuned into resonance with the collective bright mode, the system supports a transport eigenstate with large photon and acceptor amplitudes but only weak ring population.
+Because spontaneous decay acts primarily on the ring degrees of freedom, suppressing ring population dramatically reduces dissipation and leads to highly efficient transfer.
+This cavity-induced transport channel is distinct from conventional excitonic diffusion and does not rely on environmentally assisted quantum transport (ENAQT) as a primary mechanism.

-We considered transfer efficiencies and a transfer mechanism utilizing a dark-state channel in the LH1-RC light-harvesting system without light and with an incident single photon.
-Initially, we modeled the no-disorder system with and without dephasing using the collective states of the donor-ring to analytically derive the transfer efficiencies.
+\cbl We considered transfer efficiencies and a cavity-QED transfer mechanism utilizing a dark-state channel in the ring-acceptor system without light and with an incident single photon.
+Initially, we modelled the no-disorder system with and without dephasing using the collective states of the donor-ring to analytically derive the transfer efficiencies.
 Then by treating the photon-donor and intra-donor couplings as normally distributed random variables, we numerically obtained the transfer efficiencies with disorder.

 We found that with no disorder, no dephasing, and on-resonance, transfer efficiencies of approximately $50\%$ were found without light, however with an incident photon the peak efficiency was over $98\%$.
+High efficiencies greater than $95\%$ can be obtained in a narrow photon-acceptor detuning range of $\pm6.23$THz for $N=10$ donor atoms.
+It is noteworthy that increasing $N$ increases the bandwidth for high transfer efficiencies.
+These parameter values should be achievable in an engineered quantum optical device.
 The effect of dephasing causes a significant decrease of the transfer efficiency to $34\%$ without light, however the transfer efficiency remained high at $97\%$ with an incident photon.
-Large efficiencies with the incident photon are due to a dark-state type mechanism, where the excitation circumvents the dissipative ring, which reduces loss by spontaneous decay.

-Increasing the photon-acceptor detuning causes a sharp fall-off to the transfer efficiency in all cases.
-We found that for large detunings, the effect of adding dephasing increases the transfer efficiencies.
-Thus, significant ENAQT occurs in a detuning region far off-resonance.
+High efficiencies occur due to the hybridization of the photon-bright mode-acceptor manifold, which creates a channel in which the ring modes are bypassed.